ros2-gbp/ros2_controllers-release/joint_trajectory_controller/doc/parameters.rst

      Therefore it is important set command interfaces to NaN (i.e., ``std::numeric_limits<double>::quiet_NaN()``) or state values when the hardware is started.

   Default: false

-start_with_holding (bool)
-  If true, start with holding position after activation.
-Otherwise, no command will be sent until the first trajectory is received.

-  Default: true

 allow_nonzero_velocity_at_trajectory_end (boolean)
   If false, the last velocity point has to be zero or the goal will be rejected.